 Average custodial sentence length (ACSL) for offences involving knives have increased since 1996.
 In 2016 the ACSL exceeded 6.5 months for the first time.

-NHS data for 2015/16, shows the highest annual increase of 12% in sharp object related finished hospital admission episodes since 1998/99.
+NHS data for 2015/16, shows the highest annual increase of 12% in sharp object related finished hospital consultant episodes since 1998/99.

 Commons Briefing papers SN04304